jsga/WorldCovr_BI_public/README.md

 This repository contains the code necessary to create a dashboard that displays customer retentions metrics and results in a synthetic and visual manner.

+Access the dashboard alive [here](https://worldcover-bi-public.herokuapp.com/).

+The dashboard contains simulated data and any resemblance with real data is not intended at all.

 ## The dashboard

 The dashboard is built using a Plotly-dash framework.
 Dash is a framework for building quick and good-looking analytical web applications.
-It is built on top of Flask, it can be easily customized and embedded anywhere.
+It is built on top of Flask, it can be easily customised and embedded anywhere.

 The app is structured as follows: